-Registration to PhyCS allows free access to the SENSORNETS and PECCS conferences (as a non-speaker).
+Registration to PhyCS allows free access to the PECCS and ICETE conferences (as a non-speaker).

 Physiological data in its different dimensions, either bioelectrical, biomechanical, biochemical or biophysical, and collected through specialized biomedical devices, video and image capture or other sources, is opening new boundaries in the field of human-computer interaction into what can be defined as Physiological Computing.
 PhyCS is the annual meeting of the physiological interaction and computing community, and serves as the main international forum for engineers, computer scientists and health professionals, interested in outstanding research and development that bridges the gap between physiological data handling and human-computer interaction.

 Alan Pope, NASA, United States

 Hugo Plácido da Silva, IT- Institute of Telecommunications, Portugal